There is a number of ways to save your boards, all of them are available in the Export menu on the board.

 ⚠️ Note that the board data are not actually stored in Google Drive, it only keeps the board link.

-⚠️ The option to save a board to Google Drive is not available for Guest editors.
+⚠️ The option to save a board to Google Drive is not available for visitors.

 Saving the link to the board to your Google Drive